Watch For These Winter Pests

 Prevention is the key to controlling thrip population.
 Avoid planting cabbage near grains, and choose varieties of cabbage resistant to thrip.
 Use straw mulch on plants.

 These very small beetles are black and shiny.
 The adults feed on the plants causing small holes in the leaves.
 They lay their eggs in the soil.
 The larvae feed on the roots and then emerge as adults to eat the leaves.

-Sticky traps placed by damaged leaves can indicate the size of beetle population present.
+Sticky traps placed by damaged leaves can indicate the size of the beetle population present.

 Picking the beetles off is one method of removal.
-However, like their name implies, they have the ability to jump like a flea.
+However, as their name implies, they have the ability to jump like a flea.
 Prevent infestation with row covers and crop rotation.

 This cabbage worm will do damage to your brassica plants.
 Watch out for a brown moth with dark, black eyes and smudges on the tips of its wings.
 These moths lay eggs on the back of leaves.

 Once the eggs hatch, the larvae eat the leaves.
 The larvae are a pale green and then change color as they grow.
 The larger caterpillars are black with yellow sides.

 Spotting the damage caused by a cross-striped cabbageworm is relatively easy.
 They eat the leaves and only the veins remain.

 To prevent the moths from laying eggs on your plants, use row covers.
 If you see caterpillars on your plants, pick them off and use insecticidal soap on the plant.